 Yeast expression studies

 The protein was expressed from selected Mutt recombinants in Buffered methanol-complex (BMMY) medium under the control of methanol inducible AOXl promoter.
-The composition of BMMY medium includes, 8 ml of YP broth, 1 ml of 10X sterile phosphate buffer (1X final concentration), 1 ml of filter sterilized 10X yeast nitrogen base (YNB) (1X final concentration), 20 ul of 500X biotin solution (1X final concentration) and 0.5% of final concentration of absolute methanol.
+The composition of BMMY medium includes, 8 ml of YP broth, 1 ml of 10X sterile phosphate buffer (1X final concentration), 1 ml of filter-sterilized 10× yeast nitrogen base (YNB) (1× final concentration), 20 ul of 500× biotin solution (1× final concentration) and 0.5% of final concentration of absolute methanol.
 The culture in BMMY medium was induced with methanol of appropriate concentration.
 Culture was induced with methanol (0.5%) for 24 hrs and 1% afterwards.
-The induction was continued up to 120 hrs and collection of induced culture aliquots (500μl) on every 24 hours interval.
+The induction was continued up to 120 hrs and collection of induced culture aliquots (500 μL) on every 24 hours interval.

 SDS-PAGE and Western blot assay: